Huegoxaga/notes/finance/investment.md

   - Whenever two lines falls below 20, it a signal of oversold.
 When two lines goes above 80, it is a signal of overbought
   - Sharpe bottom and broad top represents an uptrend and vice versa
   - Short-term market players tend to choose low settings for all variables, and vice versa

+##### Fibanacci Retracement

+- It is used to predict support level in a clear uptrend or downtrend
+- The ratio of the adjecent number in a fibonacci series will approach to the golden ratio(`1.618`)
+- The ratio used in the Fibanacci retracement tools are:
+  - `0`
+  - `0.236`, which is from `0.618-0.382`
+  - `0.328`, which is from `1 - 0.618` or `0.618 * 0.618`
+  - `0.5`, one half
+  - `0.618`, which is the inverse of a golden ratio `1/1.618`, it is called the golden mean `0.618`
+  - `0.786`, which is the square root of `0.618`
+  - `0.88`
+  - `1`
+  - Extension Level 1 - `1.272`, which is the square root of `1.618`
+  - Extension Level 2 - `2.618`, which is from `1.618 * 1.618`
+  - Extension Level 3 - `4.236`, which is from `2.618 * 1.618`
+- The ratio should be drawn between the peak and trough(a swing) from `1` to `0`
+  - `1` should be at the trough for an uptrend
+  - `1` should be at the peak for an downtrend
+  - Usually, draw from left to right when using analysis platform softwares
+- After drawing the scale, each ratio level can be treated as potential support level, since buyers tend to trade when those level are reached
+- Draw the scale in a reverse order(from right to left) to use the extension levels, extension levels indicates the target prices(the next peak in an uptrend or the next trough in a downtrend)
+- It is suggest to apply the scale on the current swing(the lastest known swing), and analysis on higher timeframe
+  - When new swing forms draw the new scale on the new swing

 ## Risks